joshuaweiner/programming-exercises/what-the-name/naming-things-summary.md

 ## Conclusion

-Use descriptive names that accurately reflect the contents of the file or folder, and avoid using generic names like "document" or "file."
-Additionally, keep names short and simple, while still providing enough information to identify the file.
+Use descriptive names that accurately reflect the contents of the file or folder, and avoid using generic names like `document` or `file.`  Additionally, keep names short and simple, while still providing enough information to identify the file.
 Avoid using abbreviations or acronyms that may not be immediately clear to others.